-Peoples Group may monitor and/or record in-bound and out-bound telephone calls as permitted by law for training and quality assurance purposes, to detect and prevent fraud or other losses, and to enforce our contracts.
+Peoples Group may monitor and/or record in-bound and out-bound telephone calls for training and quality assurance purposes, to detect and prevent fraud or other losses, and to enforce our contracts.

 Keeping your information up to date

-We try to keep your personal information up to date and accurate so we can serve you better.
-You can assist us by updating your personal information (e.g. change of address or telephone number) when it changes by contacting us – see section below “11.
-How to Contact Us”.
+Keeping your personal information up to date and accurate helps us to serve you better.
+You can assist us by updating your personal information (e.g. change of address or telephone number) when it changes by contacting us – see section below.

 If you are receiving products and services through our Banking as a Service offering, your can update your personal information directly with your service provider.

-8. How you can request changes to your information
+8. How you can access and request changes to your information

 Access and rectification

-You can request access to your personal information kept by Peoples Group at any time – see “How to Contact Us” section below.
+You can request access to your personal information kept by Peoples Group at any time – seesection below.
 You may request any of the following:

-- Reasonable access to your personal information so you can review and verify its accuracy and completeness; and
+- Reasonable access to your personal information so you can review and verify its accuracy and completeness.

 - Updates or corrections to your personal information.
 Peoples Group reserves the right to decline to make a requested correction where the accuracy of the change is in question but will append a notation to the record of your requested alternative information.